Dhaka to become 'economically more pertinent' to Canberra with geopolitical aspects in mind

 With the newer kind of appreciation of Bangladesh's value in Australia, Dhaka is now making its all-out efforts to become "economically more pertinent" to Canberra by jointly exploring the vast areas of cooperation keeping the geopolitical imperatives in mind.

 "I think there has been a newer kind of appreciation of Bangladesh's value.
-And particularly in the last three-four years, we actually started shaking the tree by projecting that Bangladesh is no longer a Bangladesh of 2005 or 2010.
+And particularly in the last three-four years, we actually started shaking the tree by projecting that Bangladesh is no longer the Bangladesh of 2005 or 2010.
 It's changing very fast.
-And we see this is getting reflected at various levels," Bangladesh High Commissioner to Australia Mohammad Sufiur Rahman told UNB in an interview marking the 50th anniversary of diplomatic relations between the two countries that falls on 31 January.
+And we see this is getting reflected at various levels," Bangladesh High Commissioner to Australia Mohammad Sufiur Rahman told UNB in an interview marking the 50th anniversary of diplomatic relations between the two countries that falls on January 31.

 All these past years, he said, Australia has been supportive and there is no doubt about it.
 But there was a perception in Australia that Bangladesh is a disaster-prone and aid-dependent country.